johnstonskj/thrift-specs/docs/protocol-api.md

 They key point to notice is that ALL messages are just one wrapped <struct>.
 Depending upon the message type, the <struct> can be interpreted as the argument list to a function, the return value of a function, or an exception.

+## Messages

+A *Message* contains:

+* _Name_, a string (can be empty).
+* _Message type_, a message types, one of `Call`, `Reply`, `Exception` and `Oneway`.
+* _Sequence id_, a signed int32 integer.

+The *sequence id* is a simple message id assigned by the client.
+The server will use the same sequence id in the message of the response.
+The client uses this number to detect out of order responses.
+Each client has an int32 field which is increased for each message.
+The sequence id simply wraps around when it overflows.

+The *name* indicates the service method name to invoke.
+The server copies the name in the response message.

+When the *multiplexed protocol* is used, the name contains the service name, a colon `:` and the method name.
+The multiplexed protocol is not compatible with other protocols.

+The *message type* indicates what kind of message is sent.
+Clients send requests with TMessages of type `Call` or `Oneway` (step 1 in the protocol exchange).
+Servers send responses with messages of type `Exception` or `Reply` (step 3).

+Type `Reply` is used when the service method completes normally.
+That is, it returns a value or it throws one of the exceptions defined in the Thrift IDL file.

+Type `Exception` is used for other exceptions.
+That is: when the service method throws an exception that is not declared in the Thrift IDL file, or some other part of the Thrift stack throws an exception.
+For example when the server could not encode or decode a message or struct.

+In the Java implementation (0.9.3) there is different behavior for the synchronous and asynchronous server.
+In the async server all exceptions are send as a `TApplicationException` (see 'Response struct' below).
+In the synchronous Java implementation only (undeclared) exceptions that extend `TException` are send as a `TApplicationException`.
+Unchecked exceptions lead to an immediate close of the connection.

+Type `Oneway` is only used starting from Apache Thrift 0.9.3.
+Earlier versions do _not_ send TMessages of type `Oneway`, even for service methods defined with the `oneway` modifier.

+When client sends a request with type `Oneway`, the server must _not_ send a response (steps 3 and 4 are skipped).
+Note that the Thrift IDL enforces a return type of `void` and does not allow exceptions for oneway services.

 ## Basic Types

 T_*ID*     | ID | IDL Type | Comments